Last Updated on October 21, 2025 by

 Simple and convenient ways to keep the family active and healthy in the great outdoors:

-It isn’t only about hiking tough paths or setting up big camping holidays.
+It is not only about those hard experiences of climbing and establishing giant holidays.
 Here we will discuss easy steps you can take to benefit your wellness by getting outside.

 Ways to make spending time outdoors:

-• Establish rules to not use phones or tablets while outdoors.
+- Put the rules in place that do not allow the use of phones or tablets outdoors.

 Children learn better and remember lessons more when they use natural methods than when they are taught in a classroom